RETURN

 ME

-I BELIEVE THAT A UTOPIAN WORLD IS REALLY POSSIBLE?
+A UTOPIAN WORLD REALLY POSSIBLE?

-In the last chapter of my
+the last chapter of my book, 2012:

 Extinction or Utopia, I make the case that instead of the world hurtling